Payroll & Cashier Support Services

 - If you have 5+ employees (including 5):

-Must set up an enrollment unit and enroll all employees in Labor Insurance + Employment Insurance + Occupational Accident Insurance. - If you have 4 or fewer employees :
+Must set up an enrollment unit and enroll all employees in Labor Insurance + Employment Insurance + Occupational Accident Insurance. - f you have 4 or fewer employees (Hybrid Requirement)

 - If you have no employees (only the owner) :